Posts Tagged ‘Dynamic Head Support Hardware’

 Continue ReadingMax’s New Dynamic Head Support Hardware

-This video show how the Dynamic Head Support absorbs and diffuses Max’s strong forces, reducing the level of active extension in his neck and facilitating a midline position.
+This video shows how the Dynamic Head Support absorbs and diffuses Max’s strong forces, reducing the level of active extension in his neck and facilitating a midline position.

 Continue ReadingInhibiting Max’s Strong Neck Extension with Dynamic Head Support Hardware